Simone Gesi: Career

 In 2021, Gesi was named in the Italy U20s squad for the annual Six Nations Under 20s Championship.
 On 14 October 2021, he was selected by Alessandro Troncon to be part of an Italy A 28-man squad and on 8 December, he was named in Emerging Italy 27-man squad also for the 2021 end-of-year rugby union internationals.

 On 8 March 2023, he was selected by Kieran Crowley to be part of an Italy squad for the 2023 Six Nations Championship.
 He made his debut against Scotland in the last match.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring..

 In June 2023, he was named in Italy Sevens squad for the 2023 Rugby Europe Sevens Championship Series.

 In May 2025, he was named to Italy squad to participate in the 2025 Tour of Namibia and South Africa.